 RBM20 ball mill - technical features

-• Built-in water cooling and a circulation pump make it a great choice for laboratory applications.
+• Built-in water cooling with circulation pump, suitable for laboratory applications.

-• Water-jacketed tank with a 1 kW heating element.
+• Water-jacketed tank with integrated 1 kW electric heating.

 • Top lid with gas springs and safety switch.